top of page

 CONTEXT

-Today, with Mr Ehrlich's death, this warning is being framed as ludicrous catastrophizing.
-As I see it, the reasons folks get away with this are threefold: because the Ehrlichs were largely right; people and institutions took these threats seriously and responded with gargantuan, unprecedented adjustments, investments, and actions; and with that emerged a whole series of near-miracles from the worlds of science and engineering.
+These realizations, surrounding finite natural resources and our degradation of those, previously underappreciated aspects of our interconnectedness with living and non-living systems, and our ever-straining food supply all caused the pair to offer a grievous warning.
+Despite their primary concern being for human suffering and, especially, the excruciating horror of the brief, whole-life starvation of children, the Ehrlichs were and continue to be labelled monsters who, of all things, don't care about human life.
+And now, today, upon Mr Ehrlich's death, these concerns and this warning is being framed as unjustified, even ludicrous.
+And yet, as I see it, the reasons folks get away with saying so are threefold: because the Ehrlichs were largely right; people and institutions took the threats and warnings coming from all directions very seriously and responded with gargantuan, unprecedented adjustments, investments, and actions; and with such focus and commitment emerged a whole series of near-miracles from the worlds of science and engineering.

 "REPRODUCTIVE HEALTH"

 You can ascribe whatever positives or negatives you like to all of this population discussion.
-What I notice is that there is one universally recognized driver of poverty reduction which is considered foundational to economic growth and human development: "reproductive health."
-And the people delivering this to the world at scale, especially to those who can least afford it, recognize the impact of the Erlichs' work and the debate it engendered.
-That cannot be any clearer.
+What I notice is that, half a century later, there's only one universally recognized driver of poverty reduction — which is also considered by most economists, sociologists, and public health experts as foundational to human development and economic growth: that is "reproductive health" (*whispered* also known as "population control").
+And the people delivering this to the world at scale on behalf of all of humanity, especially to those who can least afford it, recognize the impact of the Ehrlichs' work and the debate it engendered.
+That set of facts cannot be any clearer.

 THE GREEN REVOLUTION

 What also arrived after the book's publication was the Green Revolution.
 From 1965 to present, we've seen an almost unimaginable increase in drought resistant food varieties and high-yield ones, too, particularly in critical cereals such as wheat and rice but also maize, sorghum, and millet.
-(Shout out to the huge government and foundation investments in science and to Borlaug in Mexico and Swaminathan in India who were crucial in pioneering these advancements.)
-These efforts were in the works prior to the Ehrlichs' publication and, with reason, Paul was hugely skeptical of the promises.
-By the time their book came out the Green Revolution was still largely a dream, only really demonstrating its power in the 1970s when many poorer countries saw a doubling and tripling in their annual production of key crops.
+(Shout out to the huge and crucial government and foundation investments in science, see the International Maize and Wheat Improvement Center for example, and to Borlaug in Mexico, who received the Nobel Peace Prize in 1970 for his work, and Swaminathan in India who pioneered tremendous advancements.)
+These efforts were in the works prior to the Ehrlichs' publication and, with reason, Paul was hugely skeptical of the promises and the lack of acknowledgement of any possible downsides.
+By the time their book came out the Green Revolution was still largely a dream, only really demonstrating its power in the 1970s when many poorer countries saw a doubling and even tripling in their annual production of key crops.

 Global cereal production graph - from Our World in Data

 Even if you view Ehrlich and his warnings on population as ludicrous, it is irrefutable that his message directly inspired the saving and uplifting of billions of lives, according to the very people and organizations doing the work.
-Had a movement toward large-scale population control and revolution in agriculture not taken off, along with novel restrictions on pollution and overextraction, it's hard to see how Ehrlich's fears of mass suffering would have been avoided.
-Thinking otherwise looks to me like some kind of unjustifiable survivorship bias.
-Though people may have wanted all of these things we now clearly take for granted, no one had good reason to bet on any of it or merely be optimistic that they would arrive one day.
+Had a movement toward large-scale population control and revolution in agriculture not taken off, along with harsh restrictions on pollution and overextraction coerced by environmentalist types, it's hard to see how Ehrlich's fears of worsening mass suffering would have been avoided.
+Thinking otherwise looks to me like a curious form of survivorship bias.
+Though people may have wanted all of these things we apparently feel entitled to and the universe owes us, ever-more food and new and improved technology ever quarter, no one had good reason to bet on any of it or merely be optimistic these would arrive one day.
 So, you don't have to like Ehrlich.
-And he may have been a terrible person and full of terrible ideas.
+And he may have been a terrible person and full of terrible ideas and turned out to be wrong on many fronts.
 Fine.
 Just recognize his tremendous impact, the good and the bad.
+Is that so hard?

 FEATURED